aaronmee/magi-utilities/README.md

 # magi-utilities
 Copyright (c) 2022 aaronmidnight

-The goal of this repo is to provie useful files and guides for the usage of coin magi.
+The goal of this repo is to provide useful files and guides for the usage of coin magi.

 # Installation
 There are different types of files for the installation of the magi core wallet: